minuscholastica/Minune/app/_posts/building-this-website.md

 Here are a few on my wishlist.

-- I've always wanted to build a custom website.
+- **I've always wanted to build a custom website.**

-  Call me caught up with minor things (phrasing should be conciser here), but I wanted to create something that looked pretty to me to start with.
-I played around with a few platforms, but none gave me the satisfaction of wow, here's my playground to write as much as I want!
+  Call me caught up in minute details, but I wanted to create something that looked pretty to me to start with.
+I played around with a few platforms, but none gave me the satisfaction of "wow, here's my playground to write as much as I want!"

-- I've always wanted to write more, and consistently.
+- **I've always wanted to write more, and consistently.**

   Writing is hard.
 Writing regularly is harder.

   Once I grew out of the habit, it was really difficult to go back to it.

-I had a few conversations on this with Hrishi, our titular (or in this case, sub-titular character) who has an awesome habit of writing (and awesome in a lot of ways, most recently, I enjoyed our small chats about running at 160 bpm).
+I had a few conversations on this with Hrishi, our titular (or in this case, sub-titular) character for this post, who has an awesome habit of writing (and awesome in a lot of ways, most recently, I enjoyed our small chats about running at 160 bpm).

 > This is his blog by the way, check it out:
 > https://olickel.com/
 >
-> My current favorite is *"Workhorse models and racehorse models"*
+> My current favorite is 'Workhorse models and racehorse models'

 The point is, I think the best way to learn anything is to learn from someone who's been doing it for years.
 Hrishi's been writing in all the years I've known him, and I enjoyed reading every one of them.

 The cool thing about knowing the writer behind one of your favorite writings is you can get some good tips at random, say, while you're eating some good biryani together.

 Here are some I liked: